arber333/Ampera-inverter-driver-interface/README.md

 Also to clarify for isolated op amp i use Si8920 which is marked on board but model is ATTINY.
 It is just a mistake in using a wrong model for a chip.
 To supply isolated voltage i use Murata NME0505SC which can withstand short on opamp indefinitely.
 I am sorry if i caused confusion.
 I have just used the drawing for so long i forgot about some points.

+Version 2.4, I added 6K8 pulldowns on the PWM signals and connect the stranded GND plane for R28 pulldown resistor.